Nefti-sama/sphinx-docx/docs/source/customization.rst

 Class based customization
 -------------------------

-sphinx_docx provides class based customization.
-Elements with special classes which has "docx-" prefix, are arranged based on the specified class by sphinx_docx.
+Elements carrying a class with the ``docx-`` prefix are laid out according to that class.

-In the bellow example, the table is arranged in landscape page.
-This is useful for tables with many columns, or horizontally long figures.
+In the example below, the table is placed on a landscape page.
+This is useful for tables with many columns, or for wide figures.

 .. code-block:: rst